Eparchy of Bijnor

-The Syro-Malabar Catholic Eparchy of Bijnor is a Syro-Malabar Catholic Church ecclesiastical territory or eparchy of the Catholic Church in Uttarakhand, India.
-Its current eparch is the Vincent Nellaiparambil, who was consecrated bishop on 1 November 2019.
+The Eparchy of Bijnor is a Syro-Malabar Catholic Church ecclesiastical territory or eparchy of the Catholic Church in Uttarakhand, India.
+Its current eparch is the Mar Vincent Nellaiparambil, who was consecrated bishop on 1 November 2019.

 With an area of 30,664 square kilometers, this eparchy has 49 mission stations, 25 schools, 16 health centres and dispensaries and 5 boarding houses.
 Personnel include 61 priests, 212 religious sisters, and 28 diocesan brothers.

 History

 The eparchy of Bijnor was originally an apostolic exarchate, created on 23 March 1972 by the papal bull Beatorum Apostolorum of Pope Paul VI.
 Rev. Fr Gratian Mundadan CMI was appointed the apostolic exarch.
 The apostolic exarchate of Bijnor was bifurcated from the diocese of Meerut.
 It consisted of the civil districts of Bijnor (excluding the tehsil of Dhampur), Pauri, Tehri, Uttarkashi and Chamoli of the then state of Uttar Pradesh.
 Later the district of Haridwar was created taking parts of Bijnor and Saharanpur, and the district of Rudraprayag was created by dividing the district of Pauri.
 In 2000, when the new state of Uttarakhand was created, the districts of Pauri, Tehri, Uttarkashi, Chamoli, Rudraprayag, and Haridwar became part of the new state.
 At present the eparchy of Bijnor consists of a part of the district of Bijnor in Uttar Pradesh and districts of Pauri, Rudraprayag, Chamoli, Tehri, Uttarkashi and a part of Haridwar in Uttarakhand.

 Pope Paul VI raised the apostolic exarchate of Bijnor to an eparchy by the papal bull Quae cum Romano on 26 February 1977, and Apostolic Exarch Gratian Mundadan CMI was appointed its first bishop.